-It’s been 4 months since coming back from the “house” where I lived with 4 complete strangers and the person that entered that house stayed there.
-The person that left the house and that is writing this now is a completely different person in so many ways it is hard to comprehend; even now over 4 months later.
-Yes, I’ve lost weight but I knew that would happen because that was a large part of the experiment, along with the attempt to reverse type 2 diabetes.
+It’s been 4 months since coming back from the “house” where I lived with 4 complete strangers.
+The person I was when entered that house, stayed there.
+The person I became in the house and that is writing this now is a completely different person in so many ways -it is still hard to comprehend – even over 4 months later.
+Yes, I’ve lost weight but I knew that would happen because that was a large part of the experiment, along with the attempt to reverse type 2 Diabetes.

 We found out on arrival that we would be on 800 calories a day – a huge shock to the system.
 I had some challenges ahead – surviving a VLCD, living with 4 complete strangers in a house, undergoing lots of tests and experiments and being filmed all at the same time.
 Read more about ‘The Fast Fix’ study here.

 I have had problems with my weight for as long as I can remember.
 I’ve been on countless, unsuccessful diets and eventually I gave up.
 I started getting heavier and heavier and then, approximately two years ago, I started noticing changes: extreme tiredness, regular occurrences of thrush and unexplainable thirst and hunger.
 I knew that something wasn’t right so I decided to go to the doctors.

 They took my HBA1C blood test (an average blood sugar result over the past three months) and found that my blood sugar was incredibly high (according to the British Heart Foundation, if you have persistently high blood sugar levels, you are likely to have diabetes).

 I was placed on medication but continued to struggle with my weight and blood sugar levels – that was until I was chosen for ‘The Fast Fix’.

 Before I started this experiment, I thought very low calorie diets and shake diets were bad for you.
 I had it in my head that not only were they dangerous but that you also always put all the weight you’ve lost back on.
 So, when they provided us with the exante meal replacement shakes my heart sank.